 AquaNES is dedicated to host workshops about the demonstrated innovations during relevant conferences and events.
 At least three specialised conferences/workshops on bank filtration, MAR and constructed wetlands will be organised at international level.

-Our activities will be announced through the events calendar.
+Our activities will be announced through the news section.

 AquaNES will provide training on the tools that it develops.
 Especially the AquaNES DSS will require regular interaction with consortium partners, local coordinators, and end-users.